3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 >[!IMPORTANT]
 >The main control macro `SET_AUTO_LIGHTS` has been rewritten & integrated into the system.
 If you have the old version in your My_Macros.cfg file please delete or comment it out!

+>[!TIP]
+>To use make sure you enable at least one option, `printer_lights` &/or `neopixel_led` in the `Printer Hardware Options` section of the demon_user_settings cfg file.
+This system will also work with a chamber heater Neopixel too when you have `heater_neo` enabled with your chamber heater.

 ****************************************************************************************************************************

 <details>